yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/use-component.md

 ## Adding script into the scene node

 Adding the script into the scene node is actually adding a component to this node.
 Let's rename the new “NewScript.js” to “say-hello.js”.
-Then select the scene node you would like to add, by this time the property of this node will be shown in **attribute inspector**.
+Then select the scene node you would like to add, by this time the property of this node will be shown in **Inspector**.
-There's an "add component" button at the very bottom of **attribute inspector**.
+There's an "add component" button at the very bottom of **Inspector**.
 Click the button and choose: add user script -> say-hello to add a new script component.

 ![add-script](assets/add-script.png)

-If everything goes well, you will see your script shown in **attribute inspector** :
+If everything goes well, you will see your script shown in **Inspector** :

 ![script-in-inspector](assets/script-in-inspector.png)

-**Note:** You can also add script by dragging script asset into **attribute inspector**.
+**Note:** You can also add script by dragging script asset into **Inspector**.

 ---